TiendaNube/design-sketch/README.md

 # Quickstart 😎
 1. We are going to keep up to date our sketch files with [kaktus](https://github.com/kactus-io/kactus).
 Is a tool to bring proper version control (as in git) to designers (only sketch users for now).
 2. Clone the repo in your local enviroment.
 You can do it, going to `clone or download` and click in `Open in Desktop`.
 3. Once you have the repo in kaktus, you can start creating a branch.
-Importan!: Do it from `development` branch.
+Important!
+Do it from the `development` branch
-4. Remember to create a Pull request for all your changes.
+4. Remember to create a pull request for all your changes.
 Add a Tienda Nube reviewer to watch your changes.

 # Components